Two men looking at graphs on computer

 In brief

-• In a survey, leaders in the sector say they face several challenges, including talent shortfalls and lack of a sustainable plan for data and technology.
+• In a survey, leaders in the sector say they face several challenges, including tight budgets and talent shortfalls, even as they face higher expectations.

 • Our five-step process can accelerate transformation, encouraging utilities to determine their priorities and focus areas and then build a road map for change.